 Now let’s look at an area where Aytes and I agree.
 Indeed, the USCIS plays a critical role in America’s immigration system.
 As he wrote in his reprimand: “As the gatekeepers of the United States’ immigration system, we all serve on the front lines of our homeland defense.”

-Which is why fixing the problems at USCIS is an urgent issue of national security.
+Which is why fixing the problems at USCIS is an urgent issue.

 Amazingly Aytes bolstered my reporting, perhaps unwittingly, when he stated how the “USCIS established the Office of Security and Integrity (OSI) in 2007.
 “In doing so,” Aytes wrote, “we tripled the resources dedicated to this critical mission…” because as his statement suggests the crime and corruption at the USCIS had to have reached such high levels that a new bureaucracy with resources tripled (my emphasis) was created to try to curb it.
 Read about OSI here.